-Opinion editorials can be a great way to inform community members about an issue and your call to action.
+Write an opinion editorial or submit a “Letter to the Editor” to get the attention of your community and your Congressman about important issues, that impact the world’s poor, and how we can help make a difference.
+Submissions to your local paper can be a great way to inform community members about an issue and your call to action.
 Newspapers will often run pieces written by grassroots activists, especially if the article is well-written, timely, and has a local angle.
-However, you should check with your newspaper before submitting your editorial, as different papers often have different guidelines for editorial submissions from community members.
+However, you should check with your newspaper before submitting your letter or editorial, as different papers often have different guidelines for editorial submissions from community members.

-Here are a few tips for writing your editorial:
+Here are a few tips for writing your letter or editorial:

 - Make it locally relevant.
 The more you connect your editorial to a community event or development on the issue, the better.
-Newspapers publish information they believe is pertinent to their readers, so your op-ed is more likely to be published when it is tied to a current, local event or targets local leaders (for example, when it responds to the actions—or lack thereof—of your member of Congress).
-Often lobbying efforts, legislative developments, or breakthroughs in peace talks are interesting to newspapers only if there is a local connection to the issue.
+Newspapers publish information they believe is pertinent to their readers, so your piece is more likely to be published when it is tied to a current, local event or targets local leaders (for example, when it responds to the actions—or lack thereof—of your member of Congress).

 - Make it personal.
 While your op-ed should include facts about the issue, it should also reflect your personality.
 The best editorials explain why the subject is relevant to both the writer and the reader.
 Tell your own story and why you care about the issue you are campaigning for.